Skip to main content

 • Lower Conscientiousness: Planning is for junglers.
 You trust your mechanics.

-The Yasuo player who dives 1v5 isn’t making a mistake—they’re expressing a personality trait.
-Research on sensation-seeking shows these individuals require higher levels of stimulation to feel engaged.
+The Yasuo player who dives 1v5 isn’t making a mistake.
+They’re expressing a personality trait.
+Research on sensation-seeking shows these individuals require higher stimulation to feel engaged.
 A safe, calculated playstyle feels boring at a neurological level.

 If you main assassins, you probably thrive in fast-paced environments outside the game too.
 You might prefer spontaneous plans over rigid schedules, enjoy competitive environments, and feel restless during periods of routine.